Vidvox/hap-quicktime-playback-demo/README.md

-vpup-quicktime-playback-demo
+hap-quicktime-playback-demo
 ============================

-A demonstration of GPU-accelerated playback of vpu movies using the QuickTime codec.
+A demonstration of GPU-accelerated playback of Hap movies using the QuickTime codec.